chakibkc/craxpro/README.md

 # CraxPro

-Python automation script for creating forum posts from rotating title/data files.
+CraxPro Tool is a Python tool that helps automate posting content on CraxPro forums.
+It is designed for users who regularly publish forum posts and want to streamline the repetitive posting workflow, including situations where CraxPro rewards active users for posting consistently.

 ## Overview